 During the initial assessment, the clinician gathers information regarding the student’s concerns, history, and background.
 The clinician will then make recommendations regarding how best to meet the needs of the student.
 The decision about which type of services being recommended are based on many factors, including the students’ current concerns and needs, counseling history, scheduling considerations and availability of resources.

 If the clinician determines that the student would benefit from individual counseling offered through the CWC, they will schedule a follow up counseling session for the student to begin working on their concerns.

 Sometimes, a student would be better served by a combination of interventions such as group counseling and TAO and, as such, recommendations for these will be made during the initial assessment.
 In other cases, a student’s needs may exceed the abilities of the center, at which time the student will be provided with appropriate referral resources to another agency.

 While the process of individual counseling may be difficult at times, the outcome is usually positive.
 Students interested in individual Counseling at the CWC should call 941-487-4254 to schedule an initial assessment.

-Couples counseling is available to any two students (if both are currently enrolled at either NCF or USFSM) seeking to improve communication and problem solving skills within their relationship, whether it be with a partner, spouse, friend or roommate.
-Couples counseling can also be helpful to those couples ending their relationship, so as to part ways in a healthier manner.
+Relationship counseling is available to any students engaged in a romantic relationship (all must be currently enrolled at either NCF or USFSM) seeking to improve communication and problem solving skills within their relationship, whether it be with a partner, spouse, friend or roommate.
+Relationship counseling can also be helpful to those ending their relationship, so as to part ways in a healthier manner.